-4.803.2 Determination of an Intentional Program Violation/Fraud
+4.803.2 Determination of an Intentional Program Violation/Fraud [Rev. eff.
+1/1/16]

 - A. An intentional program violation shall be established only if an administrative disqualification hearing official or a court of appropriate jurisdiction has found a household member has committed an intentional program violation or fraud or if a signed waiver of administrative hearing or a signed disqualification consent agreement has been obtained. - B. For purposes of determining, through administrative disqualification hearings, whether or not a person has committed an intentional program violation, the determination shall be based upon whether the person intentionally: - 1.
 Made a false or misleading statement, or misrepresented, concealed or withheld facts; or, - 2.
-Committed any act that constitutes a violation of the Food and Nutrition Act of 2008, these Food Assistance Program rules, or any state statute relating to the use, presentation, transfer, acquisition, receipt, or possession of Food Assistance benefits.

-"Intentionally" means a false representation of a material fact with knowledge of that falsity, or omission of a material fact with knowledge of that omission.

-- C. The determination of intentional program violation shall be based upon clear and convincing evidence that demonstrates that the household member(s) committed and intended to commit intentional program violation as defined in B, above.
-"Clear and convincing" means evidence which is stronger than a "preponderance of evidence" and which is unmistakable and free from serious or substantial doubt. - D. The same act of intentional program violation repeated over a period of time shall not be separated so that separate disqualification periods can be imposed. - E. The burden of proving intentional program violation is with the local office. - F. If an individual is not participating at the time the disqualification period is to begin, the disqualification shall take effect immediately and the disqualification will begin the first (1st) day of the month following the month the agency decision is effective.
-Once a disqualification penalty has been imposed against a currently participating household member, the period of disqualification shall continue uninterrupted until completed, regardless of the eligibility of the disqualified member's household.
-However, the disqualified member's household shall continue to be responsible for repayment of the over-issuance which resulted from the disqualified member's violation regardless of its eligibility for Food Assistance benefits.
+Committed any act that constitutes a violation of the Food and Nutrition Act of 2008, as amended, these Food Assistance Program rules, Federal Food Assistance Program regulations, or any state statute for the purpose of using, presenting, transferring, acquiring, receiving, possessing or trafficking of Food Assistance benefits, authorization cards or reusable documents as part of an automated benefit delivery system access device. - "Intentionally" means a false representation of a material fact with knowledge of that falsity, or omission of a material fact with knowledge of that omission. - C. The determination of intentional program violation shall be based upon clear and convincing evidence that demonstrates that the household member(s) committed and intended to commit intentional program violation as defined in B, above.
+"Clear and convincing" means evidence which is stronger than a "preponderance of evidence" and which is unmistakable and free from serious or substantial doubt. - D. The same act of intentional program violation repeated over a period of time shall not be separated so that separate disqualification periods can be imposed. - E. The burden of proving intentional program violation is with the local office. - F. Disqualification periods shall be imposed based on the following: - 1.
+Administrative Disqualification Hearing (ADH)